Ahaskar04/Dsa-Py/00. Problem Solving/README.md

 # 🧠 Structured Problem Solving Framework

-A simple and effective 5-step strategy to approach and solve coding or algorithmic problems.
-Ideal for interviews, competitions, and real-world programming tasks.

----

 ## ✅ Step 1: Understand the Problem

 > The goal is to clarify the problem fully before jumping into solutions.